 - Use resistant biodegradable bags for solid waste;

-- A few drops of essential oils (lavender, lemongrass, pine) placed on the bedding can provide a pleasant scent;
+- A few drops of essential oils (lavender, citronella, Scots pine) placed on the litter can offer a pleasant scent;

 - Microorganisms for compost accelerate decomposition and enhance the anti-odor effect.